aball6412/getting-and-cleaning-data-project/README.md

 # Getting and Cleaning Data Project

 ### Project setup
 The setup for the project is pretty easy.
-Do get it up and running do the following:
+The key script here is called `run_analysis.R`.
+Running this script will automatically kick off the whole data retrieval and cleaning process.
+To get it up and running do the following:
 1. Clone this repo
 2. Open R Studio and change the working directory to wherever this repo was cloned to.
 3. Load the `run_analysis.R` script into R Studio.